Interfaces and Networks

 • 120 Minutes

 • Collect Discards.
-Specifies whether or not SL1 will collect data about interface discards.
+Specifies whether or not Skylar One will collect data about interface discards.
 Discards can occur when an interface receives more traffic than it can handle.
 Discards can also occur when an interface has been specifically configured to discard packets.
 For example, a network administrator might configure a router's interface to discard packets from an unauthorized IP.
 Your choices are:

 For more information about CBQoS, see the section on Class-Based Quality of Service (CBQoS).